The most popular books in English

 Robin Jones Gunn

-Take my hand is a book published in 1999 that was written by Robin Jones Gunn.
+Now picture this is a book published in 1998 that was written by Robin Jones Gunn.

 In celebration of the release of the Warner Bros.
 Pictures Constantine movie this February, DC Comics presents Constantine: The Hellblazer Collection.
 This trade paperback showcases the official Vertigo comics adaptation of the film, along with three classic issues of John …